G Line Bikeway: Access

 According to the website of County Supervisor Zev Yaroslavsky, “Most of the wide, asphalt-surfaced path has separate, dedicated lanes for bicyclists and pedestrians.
 Still, there are some 'multiuse' areas in which walkers and cyclists will share space.
 Wider than usual 6 ft curb ramps also will allow cyclists and pedestrians to get on and off the path more easily, especially when it’s crowded.”

-For those wishing to transfer from the bike path to the bus and vice versa, “G (Orange) Line buses pretty much all hold three bikes, though racks fill quickly, so it’s easiest to board at the ends of the line in North Hollywood or Chatsworth.”
+G (Orange) Line buses accommodate up to three bicycles on external racks.
+Because space can fill rapidly, boarding at the terminal stations in North Hollywood or Chatsworth offers the highest likelihood of available rack space.

 A 2015 study of “cycling transit users” (CTUs) of the G Line found: “(1) CTUs are more likely to be stranded during weekday nights due to the proximity to three major colleges; on weekends, CTUs are more likely to be stranded in the mornings; (2) Metro’s policy that increased evening service during 2013 successfully decreased the number of stranded cyclists; and (3) when the racks are two-thirds full, approximately 20 percent of buses will strand at least one cyclist.”